PaddlePaddle/PGL/apps/GNNAutoScale/README.md

 ## Results

-**Notes**: The support for metis graph partition is not yet completed, and we will supplement it in the near future.
-Therefore, we only support random graph partition currently.
+**Notes**: We will support metis graph partition method in the near future.
+Currently, we only support random graph partition in our code.

 ### Citation Network
 <table>